 After identifying vulnerabilities, cybersecurity teams must prioritize them during remediation.
 This involves assessing and ranking identified security vulnerabilities based on various factors, including the following.

 The severity of a vulnerability reflects its potential impact on the application or system.
-Cybersecurity staff usually measure this using the Common Vulnerability Scoring System (CVSS), which provides a standardized way to determine and rate the severity of a vulnerability.
+Cybersecurity staff typically measure this using the Common Vulnerability Scoring System (CVSS), which provides a standardized method for determining and rating the severity of a vulnerability.

 Note, however, that CVSS scores should only be one part of your vulnerability prioritization process.
 Vulnerabilities with low ratings can often chain together to compromise an application or network.

 This is the likelihood that a threat actor will exploit a vulnerability.
-Exploitability can depend on factors such as the resources and skills needed to exploit the vulnerability, the availability of exploit code, and the attackers’ potential gains.
+Exploitability can depend on factors such as the resources and skills required to exploit the vulnerability, the availability of exploit code, and the potential of the attackers.

 This is the potential damage a vulnerability can cause if exploited.
 Business impact damage may include reputational damage, data loss, financial loss, or system downtime.
-The extent of the damage depends on the organization’s overall security posture and the specific data and systems affected.
+The extent of the damage depends on the organization’s type and the specific data and systems affected.

-Security teams should also consider the total asset information or business context of a vulnerability.
-That is, how a vulnerability can affect an organization’s goals and regulatory compliance requirements.
-This information is vital for ranking vulnerabilities.
+Security teams should also consider a vulnerability’s formation or business context, that is, how a vulnerability can affect an organization’s regulatory compliance requirements.
+This information is crucial for identifying and ranking vulnerabilities.
 Vulnerabilities with a higher chance of affecting your goals or compliance requirements (such as ransomware) should be ranked higher than vulnerabilities with limited impact.

-Threat intelligence allows security teams to spot vulnerabilities actively exploited by threat actors.
+Threat intelligence enables security teams to identify vulnerabilities that are actively exploited by threat actors.
 That way, they can focus on vulnerabilities that pose immediate risk, ensuring appropriate allocation of resources.
 For example, if a critical vulnerability in a widely used open-source module is actively being exploited, the team would prioritize patching it over other vulnerabilities to prevent a potential breach.

-Due to its multi-step process, vulnerability remediation can be incredibly time and energy-consuming.
+Due to its multi-step process, vulnerability remediation can be time-consuming and energy-intensive.
 This is especially true for small cybersecurity teams with limited resources.
 To accelerate and automate remediation, modern cybersecurity teams use a wide range of tools that assist them with tasks like:

-These include automated vulnerability scanning tools like Static Application Security Testing (SAST) programs, which automatically scan code, applications, and infrastructure for security flaws and vulnerabilities.
-Other tools that fall under this category include security information and event management (SIEM) systems and cloud security platforms, which can monitor for policy misconfigurations and violations.
-Such tools can also trigger automated remediation actions.
+These include automated vulnerability scanning tools, such as Static Application Security Testing (SAST) programs, which scan code, applications, and infrastructure for security flaws and vulnerabilities automatically.
+Other tools that fall under this category include security information and event management (SIEM) systems and cloud security platforms, which can monitor for policy misconfigurations and violations and trigger automated remediation actions.

-These include automated patching and update tools, which can automatically find outdated components and suggest stable and secure versions.
-Other remediation automation tools include infrastructure-as-code (IaC) tools and configuration management platforms that can automate the process of making required configuration changes to fix issues.
+These include automated patching and update tools that automatically identify outdated components and recommend stable and secure replacements.
+Other remediation automation tools include infrastructure-as-code (IaC) tools and configuration management platforms, which can automate the required configuration changes to fix issues.

 These include security tools with development and security processes, such as CI/CD pipelines.
-When automation tools are integrated into these pipelines, they can automatically scan code for vulnerabilities and deploy fixes as part of the software development process.
+When integrated into these pipelines, automation tools can automatically scan code for vulnerabilities and deploy fixes as part of the software development process.

-By picking the right tools and solutions, teams will be able to perform vulnerability remediation effectively and efficiently, even with limited personnel.
-Here’s what teams should look for when picking tools for vulnerability remediation:
+By picking the right tools and solutions, teams can perform vulnerability remediation effectively and efficiently, even with limited personnel.
+Here’s what to look for when choosing tools for vulnerability remediation:

-By implementing the right software and following best practices, your cybersecurity team can protect assets and data from threat actors and significantly improve your company’s security posture.
+By implementing the right software and following best practices, your cybersecurity team can effectively protect assets and data from threat actors, thereby significantly enhancing your company’s security.

 Starting or improving your vulnerability remediation process can be daunting, especially when it’s your first time.
 Here are some steps for putting it into practice:

-Begin with a scan of your asset inventories in order to identify all applications, systems, and devices vulnerable to third-party exploitation.
-Besides using automated tools to scan for known vulnerabilities in your assets, simulate real-world attacks via penetration testing tools.
+Begin by scanning your asset inventories to identify all applications, systems, and devices vulnerable to third-party exploitation.
+In addition to using automated tools to scan for known vulnerabilities in your assets, you can simulate real-world attacks via penetration testing tools.
 These programs can spot vulnerabilities that may be missed by automated scans.

-Now that you’ve identified vulnerabilities in your IT system, you can focus on prioritizing vulnerabilities based on their severity through the common vulnerability scoring system (CVSS) and business impact.
+Now that you have identified vulnerabilities in your IT system, you can prioritize them based on their severity through the standard vulnerability scoring system (CVSS) and business impact.

 Next, decide which team or individual is responsible for identifying, assessing, prioritizing, and addressing vulnerabilities.
-Once assigned, teams and individuals are responsible for determining the best course of action for remediation (i.e., mitigation, patching, or risk acceptance) and ensuring the remediation is done effectively.
+Once assigned, teams and individuals are responsible for determining the best course of action for remediation (i.e., mitigation, patching, or risk acceptance) and ensuring that the remediation is carried out effectively.

 The security team then integrates remediation into CI/CD, an automated workflow for rapid and frequent integration, testing, and deployment of code changes.
-Integrating remediation into CI/CD allows teams to automate remediation, detect vulnerabilities early in the software development lifecycle (SDLC)—a practice known as “shifting left” in DevSecOps or Agile.
+Integrating remediation into CI/CD allows teams to automate remediation and detect vulnerabilities early in the software development lifecycle (SDLC)—a practice known as “shifting left.”
 That way, security is an ongoing process, not just a one-time task at the end of the SDLC.
-Ultimately, integrating remediation into CI/CD makes it easier to spot and fix vulnerabilities faster.
+Ultimately, integrating remediation into CI/CD makes it easier to identify and resolve vulnerabilities more quickly.

 Also known as mean time to remediate (MTTR), TTR is the average time it takes to resolve a security vulnerability, from identification to resolution.
 Teams can calculate it by averaging the time required to remediate all identified vulnerabilities.
 The lower the TTR, the better your system reliability and overall cybersecurity posture are.
-Generally, a TTR of under 30 days is considered good for high-risk (CVSS 7-8.9) vulnerabilities.
-Under 14 days is preferred for critical (CVSS 9-10) vulnerabilities.
+Generally, a TTR of under 30 days is considered suitable for high-risk vulnerabilities (CVSS 7-8.9).
+A response time of under 14 days is preferred for critical (CVSS 9-10) vulnerabilities.

-This means creating, documenting, and implementing consistent, repeatable solutions for addressing recurring security incidents and vulnerabilities.
-By standardizing fix patterns, you can boost efficiency, reduce errors, and ensure a more predictable and reliable security posture.
+This involves creating, documenting, and implementing consistent, repeatable solutions to address recurring security incidents and vulnerabilities.
+Standardizing fix patterns can boost efficiency, reduce errors, and ensure a more predictable and reliable security posture.

 Holding regular security retrospectives—meetings to reflect on past security practices, incidents, and processes—can help identify areas for improvement.
-This will make it easier for your cybersecurity team to improve and implement changes to improve security posture.
+This will make it easier for your cybersecurity team to identify and implement changes that enhance your security posture.

-Finally, you should use tools to proactively identify and fix vulnerabilities before threat actors exploit them.
+Finally, use tools to identify and fix vulnerabilities before threat actors can exploit them proactively.
 Consider adopting vulnerability scanners like Kiuwan SAST and SCA, patch management systems, and penetration testing platforms.

-Vulnerability remediation can be a complicated process, especially when you’re implementing it for the first time.
-If you’re looking for reliable and user-friendly vulnerability remediation tools with all of these features, consider Kiuwan Code Security (SAST) and Software Composition Analysis (SCA) Insights.
+Vulnerability remediation can be a complex process, especially when it’s being done for the first time.
+If you’re looking for reliable and user-friendly vulnerability remediation tools with all these features, consider Kiuwan Code Security (SAST) and Software Composition Analysis (SCA) Insights.

-Kiuwan Code Security is a leading Static Application Security Testing (SAST) program that analyzes application source code to spot and fix security vulnerabilities, software governance concerns, and code quality issues.
+Kiuwan Code Security is a leading Static Application Security Testing (SAST) solution that analyzes application source code to identify and resolve security vulnerabilities, software governance concerns, and code quality issues.
 It supports over 30 programming languages and integrates seamlessly into development workflows.